JDPowell648/pynyurl/README.md

 Be sure to create a .env file with the following variables to run the project:

 POSTGRES_DB_NAME, POSTGRES_DB_USER, POSTGRES_DB_PASS, POSTGRES_DB_HOST, POSTGRES_DB_PORT, APP_HOST, APP_PORT

+## Future Plans
+I would to create unit tests for this project, but they are currently on the back burner.